OWASP/owasp.github.io/_drafts/2022-03-23-verify-your-membership.md

 Right now, poor data quality is creating about 3-5 support tickets per day, and likely some members are just giving up.
 This is creating a lot of confusion and dissatisfaction and we want to fix it and make it right.

-## Call to Action - Please Verify and Update your data
+## Call to Action - Please verify and update your data

 If we don't resolve the data quality issues now, the new AMS will suffer from the same problem as our current system does - garbage in, garbage out.
 We need your help to test and correct your data.